 - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-School staff will specifically use CPOMS for all safeguarding reporting.
-However, it is often useful to follow-up this log with the DSL or a Deputy DSL prior or after logging the concern in the CPOMS system.
+Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL via CPOMs.
+Staff must detail their concern using the CPOMs checklist and give as much information as possible.
+Staff will need to 'alert' the DSL before submitting the concern.
+If there is an immediate concern, staff must speak to the DSL (or Deputy DSL) to notify them about the concern so that it can be dealt with immediately.
 Alternatively, if appropriate, make a referral to Children's Social Care and/or the Police directly (see section 8).
 Prioritise this above all other work. - Inform the DSL of your actions as soon as possible. - Do not disclose any information to anyone aside from those within your DSL team, unless you are told to do so by a relevant agency involved in the safeguarding process.